smaranil/Antario/README.md

+## DETECTED

+Since 06.06.2017 all Aimtux forks and Aimtux itself are detected.
+I wouldnt recommend using this as it brings some risks (untrusted bans).

 ## DISCONTINUED

 If you want to use this one, feel free to do so, but I am not updating it anymore.